cfgcolumbus24/Team-4/README.md

 ## Tech Stack

 - **Frontend**: React.js for creating an interactive and user-friendly interface.
-- **Backend**: Node.js and Express.js for handling API requests.
 - **Database**: Firebase to store teacher, student, and feedback data securely.
 - **Styling**: Tailwind CSS for a responsive and customizable design.
-- **Data Collection**: Formspree or Airtable (optional) for handling feedback forms and real-time data collection.

 ## Installation and Setup